-From 23–27 June 2025, the GoldenRAM team from the Federal Institute for Geosciences and Natural Resources (BGR) was involved in intensive fieldwork in cooperation with Savannah Resources at the open pit NOA of Savannah’s lithium mine in Barroso, Portugal.
-The mission was to test and advance mineral mapping technologies that can help identify and monitor lithium-bearing minerals directly at the mining face.
+From 23–27 June 2025, the GoldenRAM team from the Federal Institute for Geosciences and Natural Resources (BGR) conducted intensive fieldwork in cooperation with Savannah Resources at the open pit NOA of Savannah’s lithium mine in Barroso, Portugal.
+The mission aimed to test and advance mineral mapping technologies that can help identify and monitor lithium-bearing minerals directly at the mining face.

 Cutting-Edge Equipment in Action

 To capture the mineralogical complexity of the Barroso mine, the team relied on a combination of airborne, terrestrial, and ground-based instruments.
 The central tool was the HySpex Mjölnir VS620 hyperspectral UAV system, which operates across the 400–2500 nm range.
-It was flown both in the traditional downward-facing, or nadir, mode and in a novel 45° off-nadir configuration, enabling the UAV to capture far more detail from the steep mine walls than conventional flights allow.
+The campaign used both the traditional downward-facing (nadir) mode and a novel 45° off-nadir configuration, enabling the UAV to capture far more detail from steep mine walls than conventional flights allow.

 Start of the hyperspectral imaging UAV HySpex Mjölnir VS620

-Complementing the UAV surveys, two terrestrial scanner systems were deployed: the AISA Fenix, which covers the 400–2500 nm range, and the AISA Owl, extending into the longwave infrared (7800–12300 nm).
+Complementing the UAV surveys, the team deployed two terrestrial scanner systems: the AISA Fenix, which covers the 400–2500 nm range, and the AISA Owl, extending into the longwave infrared (7800–12300 nm).
 Operating at close distances to the exposed walls, these scanners delivered ultra-high-resolution data with pixel sizes as fine as 1.7 cm.

-On the ground, the team also employed the Spectral Evolution PSR+ field spectrometer.
-This handheld instrument was used to calibrate and validate the remote sensing data, while also guiding the collection of rock samples.
+On the ground, the team also used the Spectral Evolution PSR+ field spectrometer to calibrate and validate the remote sensing data, while also guiding the collection of rock samples.
 These samples will undergo laboratory-based mineralogical and chemical analyses, ensuring that the spectral signatures observed in the field can be linked directly to their mineralogical origins.

 Focus on Lithium-Bearing Spodumene

-The primary target of this campaign was spodumene, a lithium-bearing pyroxene mineral.
+The campaign targeted spodumene, a lithium-bearing pyroxene mineral.
 Its diagnostic spectral features occur in the longwave infrared (LWIR) region, making the AISA Owl system particularly valuable for direct detection.
-At the same time, data from the VNIR-SWIR range were collected to test whether spodumene could also be mapped indirectly through secondary spectral indicators.
+At the same time, data from the VNIR-SWIR range will test whether the system can also map spodumene indirectly through secondary spectral indicators.

-By combining multiple instruments and approaches, the team aims to refine methods for reliably mapping the spatial distribution of spodumene within active mining walls, a crucial step toward more efficient resource exploration and monitoring.
+By combining multiple instruments and approaches, GoldenRAM aims to refine methods for reliably mapping the spatial distribution of spodumene within active mining walls, a crucial step toward more efficient resource exploration and monitoring.

 A Novel Data Acquisition Approach

-One of the highlights of the campaign was the first-time use of the off-nadir UAV data acquisition geometry at BGR.
+The project introduced the first-time use of off-nadir UAV data acquisition geometry at BGR as a key highlight.
 By tilting the sensor 45° instead of the standard downward-facing mode, the UAV could capture much larger parts of the vertical wall surfaces.
 This approach offers exciting potential for increasing coverage and detail in mining environments where vertical exposure is common.

 From Field to Analysis